Sharon has been making and selling soaps and personal care products for about five years.

 - I suggested leaving the soap in the molds for 24 hours before freezing because some fragrances will cause soap to ash if it is unmolded before saponification is complete.
 I also think goat milk soap may have a little more of a tendency to ash than regular soaps.

 - Sadly, how long soap should be left in molds and whether they need a little heat to force gel are judgment calls.
-An experienced soapmaker makes these decisions based on their familiarity with the behavior of fragrance oils and essential oils.
+An experienced soap maker makes these decisions based on their familiarity with the behavior of fragrance oils and essential oils.
 She will decide whether to apply heat to force gel by feeling the molds and thinking, "Hmm, this feels warm enough," or by referring to her notes on the last time she made an identical batch.

 - If you do decide to apply a little heat to force gel, I would suggest applying just a little.
-Goat milk soap is prone to overheating, which, though not likely in cavity molds, is much more likely in loaf molds.
-If you make this recipe in a loaf mold, you may even need to refrigerate it immediately after pouring into the mold.
+Goat milk soap is prone to overheat, which, though not likely in cavity molds, is much more likely in loaf molds.
+If you make this recipe in a loaf mold, you may even need to refrigerate it immediately after pouring it into the mold.

 Here are the factors that went into the making of this soap recipe.
 Some of them are quirky ideas of my own and should not be considered authoritative.
 But—if I do say so myself—this recipe makes a darn good bar of soap.

-How I Chose the Ingredients/Amounts in This Recipe:
+How I Chose the Ingredients/Amounts in This Recipe

 - Keep It Simple: I wanted to keep this recipe simple—at least as simple as possible, given my somewhat finicky ideas about what makes the soap good.
 I wanted lard because my daughter raises pigs and has large amounts of lard.
 I was actually shooting for a "lard soap" recipe but found other oils were needed to "round out" the recipe: to provide good lather, conditioning, and a moisturizing "feel."
 Lard is one of the best soaping oils and makes an excellent soap but, used alone, is deficient in other important soap qualities.
 After tweaking this recipe, it ended up being 54% lard.